TTYmath/BADMM-BVP/README.md

 To test the spin glass model, run 'Run_Spin.m'.

-To test the sensor network localization problem, run 'Run_SNL'.
+To test the sensor network localization problem, run 'Run_SNL.m'.

-To test the quantum ising model, run 'Run_Ising'.
+To test the quantum ising model, run 'Run_Ising.m'.

 ## Test your own problem